- Premium features included

 - Scale from startup to enterprise

 Randy Parker started Constant Contact back in ’95 when email marketing software was barely a thing.
-Nearly thirty years later, hundreds of thousands of users—mostly local businesses, nonprofits, and event organizers—still depend on this email marketing platform.
+Nearly thirty years later, hundreds of thousands of users still depend on this email marketing platform—especially those looking at Constant Contact for small business needs.

 Constant Contact software is an all-in-one marketing platform combining basic email marketing with event management, SMS campaigns, social media marketing tools, and marketing automation features.